xeraa/auditbeat-in-action/readme.md

 1. Run `service nginx restart` and pick the `elastic-admin` user to run the command.
 Show the execution on the *[Auditbeat Auditd] Executions* dashboard by filtering down to the `elastic-user` user.
 1. Detect when an admin may be abusing power by looking in a user's home directory.
 Let the `ssh elastic-admin@xeraa.wtf` check the directory */home/elastic-user* and read the file */home/elastic-user/secret.txt* (will require sudo).
 Search for the tag `power-abuse` to see the violation.
 1. Show */etc/auditbeat/auditbeat.yml* that requires sudo privileges and find the call in `tags is elevated-privs`.
 1. Open a socket with `netcat -l 1025` and start a chat with `telnet <hostname> 1025`.
-Find it by doing a full-text search for `1025`, which will find the Auditd `process-execution` tag as well as the system module `event.action` for `socket_opened`, `socket_closed`, `executed`, `process_started`, `process_stopped`.
+Find it in the *[Auditbeat System] Socket Dashboard* in the destination ports list and filter down on it.
+Optionally show the alternative with Auditd by filtering in *Discover* on `open-socket`.
-1. Filter to `event.module is system` (dashboards coming soon) and show information for users, processes, connections, and the system.
-This is based on the non-Auditd configuration syntax.
+1. Show the other *[Auditbeat System]* dashboard and be sure to point out that this is not based on Auditd any more.
+For example the one listing all installed packages and their version could come in handy if there is a vulnerable binary out and you want to see where you still need to patch.
 1. Change the content of the website in `/var/www/html/.index.html`.
 See the change in the *[Auditbeat File Integrity] Overview* dashboard.
 Depending on the editor the actions might be slightly different; *nano* will generate an `updated` event wheras *vi* does a `moved` and `deleted`.